So, it's been my experience that, out in the world, the first question we all ask each other is, "What do you do for a living?"

 I've worked diligently for over two decades on fundamental skills such as leadership, positive psychology, and the commitment to a lifelong pursuit of knowledge, justice, equanimity, and integrity in all things.

 Currently, I'm the co-founder of Sitecast, the easiest way to distrubute, and the most lucrative way to monetize your digital content.
-I am also the acting entrepreneur in residence for StarveUps in Portland, Oregon where I mentor members, provide resources, and play a key role in scaling the organization itself to a national level.
+I am also the entrepreneur in residence for StarveUps in Portland, Oregon where I mentor members, provide resources, and play a key role in scaling the organization itself to a national level.

 I had a short run as a professional athlete, competing in MMA competitions, I skateboard, snowboard, hike, cook, and read regularly.
 I am a huge fan of style, design, boutique hotels, and smart people.